 CBO's baseline projections assume that the discretionary limits imposed by the BCA as amended will proceed as scheduled through FY2021 and that subsequent discretionary spending levels will grow with the economy in subsequent years.
 Such methodology uses the discretionary spending levels in FY2021 as the basis for discretionary spending projections for the remainder of the budget window.
-Therefore, new proposals that would modify discretionary spending limits in one or more of FY2018-FY2020 would generate budget effects only in those years, whereas proposals that would modify FY2021 limits would generate budget effects in FY2021 and each remaining year of the 10-year baseline window.
+Therefore, new proposals that would modify discretionary spending limits in FY2020 would generate budget effects only in that year, whereas proposals that would modify FY2021 limits would generate budget effects in FY2021 and each remaining year of the 10-year baseline window.

-&lt;sup>35 This methodology is consistent with Section 257 of the Deficit Control Act.
+35 This methodology is consistent with Section 257 of the Deficit Control Act.
 For more information, see CBO, The Budget and Economic Outlook: 2017 to 2027, January 2017, p.
 26.